KTH-ExaFlow/Nek5000/tools/amg_hypre/README.md

 SERIAL AMG SETUP USING HYPRE
 ============================

-Serial version of the AMG setup for Nek5000 using Hypre, a linear algebra library.
+Serial version of the AMG setup for Nek5000 using Hypre, a linear algebra library (http://computation.llnl.gov/projects/hypre-scalable-linear-solvers-multigrid-methods).
 Given the dump files 'amgdmp_i.dat', 'amgdmp_j.dat' and 'amgdmp_p.dat' produced by Nek5000 when 'IFAMG_DUMP=true', the code performs the AMG setup and produces the output files 'amg_Aff.dat', 'amg_AfP.dat', 'amg_W.dat' and 'amg.dat' for running Nek5000 with 'IFAMG=true'.

 Hypre